10 Largest Auto Insurance Companies (March 2026)

 How to find the right insurance company for you

 There are many large auto insurance companies out there, so you’ll want to shop around to make sure you’re picking the best company for your unique situation.
-Always compare quotes from multiple companies to find the cheapest company that meets your needs.
+The type of auto insurance policy you choose — whether minimum or full coverage — will affect your quote.

 • Liability-only car insurance gives you the minimum auto insurance required by your state.
 These policies are cheap, but they usually don't pay for all of the costs after an accident.